serverless/serverless/README.md

 <br/>

-# Serverless Framework - V.4 - Alpha
+# Serverless Framework - V.4 - Beta

+**May 21st, 2024** – We've released Serverless Framework V.4 Beta after testing the V.4 Alpha for a few months.
+In this release, we assumed the `serverless` npm namespace.
+To continue to use Serverless Framework V.3 and older versions, please target them in your NPM installs (e.g. `npm i serverless@3.38.0` `3.38.0` is the latest version of `v3`).

+If you need to access documentation for Serverless Framework V.3, you can find it [here](https://github.com/serverless/serverless/tree/v3/docs).

+If you are upgrading to V.4, see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4)

+## New Features In V.4

-**March 13th, 2024** – We're continuing to add features to the V.4 Alpha for early feedback from the community and plug-in authors.
-Here's a list of everything that's new in V.4 so far:
+Here's a list of everything that's new in V.4, so far:

-- **No Breaking Changes:** No breaking changes for the "aws" Provider.
+- **No Breaking Changes:** We've avoid most large breaking changes for the "aws" Provider.
+See the Potential Breaking Changes section below for more info.
+- **Native Typescript Support:** [ESBuild](https://esbuild.github.io/) is now included in the Framework allowing you to use `.ts` files natively within your AWS Lambda function handlers and have them build automatically upon deploy.
+[More info here](https://www.serverless.com/framework/docs/providers/aws/guide/building).
+- **Reimagined Dev Mode:** Run `serverless dev` to have events from your live architecture routed to your local code, enabling you to make fast changes without deployment.
+[More info here](https://www.serverless.com/framework/docs/providers/aws/cli-reference/dev).
 - **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 - **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
-- **New Local Development Experience:** Route events from AWS to your local AWS Lambda code to develop faster without having to deploy every change.
 - **Debug Summary for AI:** When you run into a bug, you can run "serverless support --ai" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.
 - **Advanced Logging Controls for AWS Lambda:** Capture Logs in JSON, increased log granularity, and setting a custom Log Group.
 Here is the [AWS article](https://aws.amazon.com/blogs/compute/introducing-advanced-logging-controls-for-aws-lambda-functions/).
 Here is the [YAML implementation](https://github.com/serverless/serverless/blob/v4.0/docs/providers/aws/guide/serverless.yml.md#logs)
 - **AWS SSO:** Environment variables, especially ones set by AWS SSO, are prioritized.
 The Framework and Dashboard no longer interfere with these.